cloudnativer/kube-install/docs/os-support.md

 <br>
 We have not tested it on CentOS Linux release 8 and Red Hat Enterprise Linux(RHEL) 8, so we can not ensure that Kube install can be successfully installed on CentOS Linux release 8 and Red Hat Enterprise Linux(RHEL) 8.
 <br>
-Currently, we don't support the Ubuntu and Debian operating systems, and we may support them in the future.
+Currently, we don't support the Ubuntu, Debian and SUSE Linux operating systems, and we may support them in the future.
 <br>